 Consider this SOLiD read:

-The first nucleotide (T) is from the primer, so this is ignored in the following analysis.
+The first nucleotide (T) is from the primer, so is ignored in the following analysis.
 Now, assume that a reference sequence is this:

 Here, the colors are just inferred since they are not the result of a sequencing experiment.

 Looking at the colors, a possible alignment presents itself:

 In the beginning of the read, the nucleotides match (ACT), then there is a mismatch (G in reference and C in read), then two more matches (CA), and finally the rest of the read does not match.
 But, the colors match at the end of the read.
 So a possible interpretation of the alignment is that there is a nucleotide change in position four of the read and a color space error between positions six and seven in the read.
 Such an interpretation can be represented as:

 Here, the * represents a color error.
 The remaining part of the displayed read sequence has been adjusted according to the inferred error.
 So this alignment scores nine times the match score minus the mismatch cost and a color error cost.
 This color error cost is a new parameter that is introduced when performing read mapping in color space.

 Note that a color error may be inferred before the first nucleotide of a read.
 This is the very first color after the known primer nucleotide that is wrong, changing the whole read.